Emil1483/web-rtc-test/README.md

 One robot; the question is viewers.
 Limits, in the order you'd hit them:

-1. **Port range** — the connection setup uses one port per viewer.
-The range above (20 ports) allows ~20 viewers.
+1. **Port range** — each peer's transport uses one port from the RTC range.
+The range above (~100 ports) allows ~100 peers.
 Widen the range (and the firewall) to raise it.
-2. **Server CPU** — the server's WebRTC library is single-threaded and re-seals every video packet for every viewer.
-Realistic ceiling: a few **dozen** viewers (more if the video is small/low-quality).
-This is the real limit.
+2. **Worker CPU** — one mediasoup worker uses one CPU core and comfortably forwards a single video stream to **hundreds** of viewers (it's C++ and never decodes).
+Past that, mediasoup scales by running one worker per core and spreading viewers across them — a server-only change.
 3. **Bandwidth** — the server sends one full video copy per viewer.
+This is usually the real ceiling: 100 viewers × 1 Mbit/s video = 100 Mbit/s upload.

-Past a few dozen viewers, the fix is to swap the server's forwarding engine for a purpose-built one (e.g. mediasoup or LiveKit — multi-core, made for this).
-The robot side wouldn't change.
+The robot side never changes: it always sends exactly one copy of everything.

 ---